-RENTAL/HOUSING HISTORY - Applicant shall have good rental history or other positive record of housing payments.
+RENTAL/HOUSING HISTORY - The lookback period is 3-years prior to the date of application.
+Applicant shall have good rental history or other positive record of housing payments.
 Good rental history includes, but is not limited to, no lease or rule violations, no record of disruptive behavior, no evictions, demonstration of ability to pay rent in a timely manner, no record of destruction of property, and satisfactory housekeeping habits.
 Lack of rental history is not grounds for rejection.
 If the applicant or any member of the applicant's household fails to fully and accurately disclose rental history, the application may be denied based on the applicant's "misrepresentation of information".